Genivia/ugrep/README.md

 present:

     ugrep -Rl -tShell '' --ignore-files

-To recursively list all files that match the globs in .gitignore, when present:

-    ugrep -RL '' --ignore-files

-The same, but using both .gitignore and .ignore files, when either or both are
-present:

-    ugrep -RL '' --ignore-files --ignore-files=.ignore

 To recursively list all files that are not ignored by .gitignore and are also not excluded by `.git/info/exclude`: